 Many long distance buses, especially overnight buses, require advance seat reservations.
 It is recommended to make reservation early for popular routes and during busy travel seasons.
 However, if the bus is not booked out, it is usually possible to purchase a ticket just prior to departure at the bus terminal.
 On some shorter bus lines, seat reservations are not possible.

-Japan Bus Pass
+- Japan Bus Pass

-Sun Q Pass
+- Sun Q Pass

-Conventional bus companies tend to use the major bus terminals which are usually located in front of the large railway stations or in the city center.
+Conventional bus companies tend to use the major bus terminals which are usually located in front of the large railway stations or in the city centers.
 In case of Tokyo and Osaka, there are multiple major bus terminals spread across the cities.
 Make sure you know which bus terminal is served by your bus.